rwinkhart/libmutton/wiki/developers.md

 These are as follows:
 - `interactive`: If making an interactive interface (GUI/TUI/interactive CLI), you probably need to use this build tag.
 Without it, your entire program will exit after any given operation is completed.
 This behavior is only desired for non-interactive CLI implementations, such as MUTN.
 - `wsl`: Allows creating a Linux binary that can interact with the Windows clipboard (for WSL)
-- `termux`: Allows creating an Android binary that can interact with the Termux clipboard (for Android)

 ## Required Global Variable Manipulation
 - `global.GetPassword` must be set to allow for different types of clients (CLI, GUI, TUI) to prompt for the password in the most appropriate way.